Vaginal Prolapse

 • The aim of surgery is to alleviate symptoms and to restore bowel, bladder and/or sexual function.

-dreamstime 29552014 is a Brisbane Gynaecologist with special interest in the management of Vaginal Prolapse and Urinary Incontinence.
+dreamstime_29552014 is a Brisbane Gynaecologist with special interest in the management of Vaginal Prolapse and Urinary Incontinence.
 For further information and to discuss your specific conditions and treatment, please contact Dr Ken Law to arrange an appointment at Greenslopes Obstetrics and Gynaecology.

-Gynaecological Care You are not alone
+Gynaecological Care - You are not alone

 Greenslopes Obstetrics and Gynaecology